 When they arrive, Emily tells Leland to get the fireplace started while the girls bring in their belongings.

 “The rooms are small, but I have a separate one fer Leland.
-There is enough room fer all us girls to share a room, unless somebody wants to sleep in the livin’ room,” Emily suggests.
+There is enough space fer all us girls to share a room, unless somebody wants to sleep in the livin’ room,” Emily suggests.

-Leland says, “I don’t mind sleepin’ in the livin’ room.
+Then Leland says, “I don’t mind sleepin’ in the livin’ room.
 I’ll be close to the fireplace and can keep it burning durin’ the winter to keep the house warm.
 Besides, ya should have some privacy in yer own house.
 My sistas are used to sharin’ a room.”

 “Yeah, please, Nana, take a room to yerself.
 The three of us will be fine by ourselves in a room,” Joann agrees.